West Nile Virus?

 Prevention is key to avoiding WNV infection

 Vaccinating horses against WNV is the most effective way to reduce the risk of WNV infection, and it is one of the AAEP guidelines core vaccines.
-Depending on the incidence of WNV in your geographical region, the frequency of vaccination against WNV ranges from every four months to annually.
+West Nile Virus vaccination is recommended annually.

 In addition to vaccination, a number of other measures can be taken to help minimize the risk of your horse being bitten by an infected mosquito, including: